pedroxcav/OfficeAPI/README.md

 ## Office RestAPI
 <p align = "justify">
-The Office API was developed to enable companies to manage their own business better.
-In the application, companies are able to register employees and configurate projects with specialized teams.
+The Office API was developed to enable companies to manage better their own business In the application, companies are able to register employees and configurate projects with specialized teams.
 Managers can set new tasks for their led projects with description of what they have to do and deadlines to achieve.
 At the same time, employees must organize their objectives by observing deadlines and commenting on tasks for the rest of the team.
 </p>

 ### Technologies 📱